 Work with repurposing companies.
 They can collect containers like these, and send them for repeated reuse.

 Many people consider plastic a cheap, one-time-use material.
 By subverting this expectation, you do your part to make the manufacturing industry a circular economy.
+Reusing durable plastic items reduces the volume of waste sent for recycling or disposal.

 4. 🗑 Invest in plastic waste containers